uu-sml/sml-book-page/exercises/_chapter2/linreg.md

 \vdots & \vdots & & \vdots \\
 \theta_{p1} & \theta_{p2} & \cdots & \theta_{pq} \\
 \end{bmatrix}}_{\bf B} +\epsilon,\end{align}$$
 try to make an educated guess how the normal equations can be generalized to the multidemsional output case.
 (A more thorough derivation is found in problem 1.5).
-Use your findings to compute the least square solution $\widehat{\B}$ to the problem now including both the first output $y_1$ and the second output $y_2$.
+Use your findings to compute the least square solution $\widehat{\bf B}$ to the problem now including both the first output $y_1$ and the second output $y_2$.